-We have chosen Postgres Version 9.4.5 for this book for its wide usage and stability.
-Any version of Postgres > 9.4 is fine to use.
-Postgres is a "client-server" database, which is an architecture design used by most relational databases.
+We have chosen PostgreSQL Version 9.4.5 for this book for its wide usage and stability.
+Any version of PostgreSQL > 9.4 is fine to use.
+PostgreSQL is a "client-server" database, which is an architecture design used by most relational databases.

 What is "Client-Server" architecture?

-To Get Started, Install Postgres for your Operating System.
+To Get Started, Install PostgreSQL for your Operating System.

 For MacOS X we will use Homebrew to install.
 If you don't have it installed follow the instructions on the homebrew's homepage to install it.

 First, we ensure that Homebrew is up to date